 COL units connect students with science concepts that are relevant today, and that can be carried for a lifetime.

-Each unit lasts 12-20 weeks, and focuses on a different aspect of life science (human anatomy, environmental science) and Earth and space science.
+Each unit lasts 12-20 weeks, and focuses on a different aspect of each science area.

 At the heart of the COL units is Project-Based Learning (PBL).
 Students learn science by actively participating in projects with their peers.
 They research problems, conduct investigations, and discuss results with each other.
 Students act as scientists, using scientific reasoning to develop solutions.